Rockin' Revival

-Rockin' Revival is the second album by Servant, released by Tunesmith Records in 1982, and was also the first album with Matt Spransy in the lineup.
+Rockin' Revival is the second album by Servant, released by Tunesmith Records in 1982.
+It was the first album with Matt Spransy in the lineup.
 The original cover featured a picture of a revival meeting using a fisheye lens, but was later replaced by a number of concert photographs.
-The songs "Ad Man" and the high-energy "I'm Gonna Live" both quickly became concert staples.
+The songs "Ad Man" and the high-energy "I'm Gonna Live" quickly became concert staples.
 In 2011, Rockin' Revival was added to the "CCM's 500 Best Albums of All Time" blog at No. 176.

 Reissue

 On July 11, 2006, Rockin' Revival was reissued on CD by Retroactive Records.